Code Writer

 |

-Assume you have a list of numbers E. Create a new variable that is equal to sum of all the numbers in E.
+Assume you have a non-empty list of numbers F. Create a new variable that is equal all the numbers in F multiplied together.

 Use: variables, loops[2]